camunda-community-hub/camunda-8-helm-profiles/README.md

 ## How does it work?

 Each profile contains a `Makefile`.
-These `Makefiles` define `Make` targets for running everything needed for a complete installation.
+These `Makefiles` define `Make` targets to accomplish the work of each profile.

 For example, let's say your use case is to have a fully working Camunda 8 Environment in an Azure AKS Cluster.
 Simply `cd` into the `azure/nginx/tls` directory, and run `make`.
 The `Make` targets found there will use the `az` command line tool as well as `kubectl`, and `helm` command line tools to do the tasks needed to create a fully functioning environment.
 See `azure/nginx/tls/README.md` for more details.